nkcoder/daniel-space/app/docs/kafka/start_local_kafka/page.md

 For producers and consumers, we can use `Ctrl+C` to stop them gracefully.

-## Appendix: Difference between JVM based and GraalVM based Kafka Docker images
+## Appendix: Difference between JVM-based and GraalVM-based Docker image

 The difference lies in how the Kafka application is compiled and executed.